joshbegley/nyt-latest/README.md

 `Blue Jackets GM Don Waddell has said he wants Jenner and Gudbranson to be around the club as much as they want.`\
 https://nytimes.com/athletic/5892780/2024/11/03/blue-jackets-boone-jenner-erik-gudbranson-injury/

-**The Briefing: Manchester United 1 Chelsea 1 - Caicedo's stunner, Mazraoui impresses in Old Trafford stalemate**\
+**The Briefing: Manchester United 1 Chelsea 1 - Caicedo's stunner, Mazraoui impresses in Old Trafford draw**\
 `Carl Anka and Simon Johnson break down the main talking points from Manchester United and Chelsea's 1-1 draw at Old Trafford`\
 https://nytimes.com/athletic/5890436/2024/11/03/manchester-united-1-chelsea-1-maresca-van-nistelrooy-caicedo-mazraoui/